MicrosoftDocs/power-automate-docs/articles/desktop-flows/machines-silent-registration.md

 ## Silently register a new machine

-To register silently your machine in Power Automate with the service principal account, use the register operation **-register** with the following arguments:
+To silently register your machine in Power Automate with the service principal account, use the register operation **-register** with the following arguments:

 Connection arguments (for service principal account):

    1. Applicationid: The application to use.

    1. Clientsecret: The secret of the applicationid (you can also use the certificateThumbprint).
 You shouldn't use this input as an input to the command line.
-See “Secure input” section to see options you can choose to provide it.
+See the “Secure input” section to see options you can choose to provide it.

    1. Tenantid: The tenant identifier to use.

 Machine registration arguments: